Rajbin-BK/Auth/README.md

 # Auth

-PHP User Registration and Login System with Salted Password Hashing This project demonstrates a secure user registration and login system implemented in PHP.
+This project demonstrates a secure user registration and login system implemented in PHP.
 It uses salted password hashing to store passwords securely in a MySQL database and ensures protection against common security threats like SQL injection.

 Features